What It’s Like To Grow Up With A Cleft Lip and Cleft Palate

 I wasn’t comfortable in my own skin, and I let my social anxiety hold me back from a lot of things.
 I am still somewhat sheltered and naive compared to other people my age, but I am trying to progress forward and make up for lost time as an adult.

-As for the bullying, for the most part, people just left me alone.
-Some kids would say I was inbred or looked like a troll back in middle school, but probably the worst experience was after college as an adult.
+As for bullying, for the most part, people just left me alone.
+Some kids would insult me, saying I was inbred or looked like a troll back in middle school, but probably the worst experience was after college as an adult.

 Anxiety and a Bad Breakup Dented My Confidence

 I was dumped over text by the guy I had dated for almost four years, and he had said some really cruel things about every physical flaw on my body that he didn't like.
 It wasn’t just my cleft, although that was part of it, and it really hurt.
 It came out of nowhere, and the worst part was that it was coming from a person I had loved.
 It was way worse than a simple breakup would have been.
-Ever since that incident, I have struggled with my confidence and had some really bad thoughts.
+Ever since that incident, I have struggled with my confidence.
+My problems were exacerbated by not being able to find a job in my field after college, and I fell into a severe depression.

 I Stopped Caring About What Other People Thought

-However, finding my dream job and meeting some great new friends has helped me prove to myself that I am not worthless, and there are people in my life that will love me even if he didn't.
-Moving on showed me that my life is worth fighting for.
-It has been hard, but it's getting better, and it WILL get better.
+Things started to look up for me when I received an unexpected call about an interview at what became my current job, and I was hired on as a construction materials testing lab technician.
+Finding a job that I love and meeting some great new friends has helped me prove to myself that I am not worthless, and there are people in my life that will love me no matter what I look like.
+As my life goes on, the people around me have shown me that my life is worth fighting for.
+Some things have been hard, but it's getting better, and things will only go uphill from here.
 I’m not going to let another person define me by my perceived shortcomings.

 My Advice for Others With Cleft Lip and Palate